Cypress Hills Provincial Park

 • Pruning and spacing of healthy coniferous trees to FireSmart guidelines.

-• Clearing of trees and brush from surveyed alley corridors.
+• Clearing of trees and brush from surveyed alley and road corridors.

 • Removal of coniferous trees near the Park entrance (helipad) and adjacent to Lakeview Drive past the check-in booth.